 "Before 1992, researchers studying Lake Shasta salamanders were familiar with the plant, but they didn’t know it was a rare plant or that it had not yet been discovered."

 December 11, 1992

-1992 California newspapers reported that botanists had discovered a new plant in California with a delightfully charming common name - the Shasta snow-wreath.
+On this day, California newspapers reported that botanists had discovered a new plant in California with a delightfully charming common name - the Shasta snow-wreath.

 The closest known living species to the Shasta snow-wreath is the rare Alabama snow-wreath.

-The beautiful blossom, which appears for just ten days in the spring.
-It looks like a white spikey puff ball made up of a cluster of stamens rather than petals.
+The beautiful blossom, which appears for just ten days in the spring, looks like a white spikey puff ball made up of a cluster of stamens rather than petals.

 In April 2018, volunteers removed invasive species from places where the Shasta snow-wreath grows - along the shorelines and canyons surrounding Lake Shasta.

 Today, there are only around twenty populations of Shasta snow-wreath in California.